zhanzhan1848/OpenGL_Renderer/README.md

 # OpenGL_Renderer

-This is a opengl Rasterisation renderer
+This is a Rasterisation renderer based on opengl